fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 __*Thoughts*__<br/>
 Spent the morning doing some reading of the Ruby application server architecture.
 I found it pretty hard to digest, but once I got to the architectural diagram, everything made sense.
 The afternoon session was looking at Rack, and deploying a simply Rack application using templates (ERB).

+##### 13/05/21 (Thu)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Working with Sinatra
+    - Building a simple Rack app
+    - Sinatra

+__*Time spent*__<br/>
+120 minutes

+__*Thoughts*__<br/>
+I finished up the very basic Rack app.
+It wasn't too hard to follow, and tied in some useful concepts previously learned, like bindings of closures, mixin modules versus class inheritance, and some refactoring of code.
+I also learned that if a method is expecting a positional argument at the end, any name: value pairs that aren't treated as keyword arguments get gathered up into a single hash.

+I moved onto the next part of the coursework, which looking at Sinatra.
+Using Ruby 3.0.0 keeps tripping me up, as I need to remember that the `webrick` gem is not installed by default.